parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/sparse.rst

--  In ``Mesh::PrepareSendSameLevel`` we only fill the send buffer (using ``BufferUtility::PackData``) if the variable is allocated, otherwise we simply skip that region of the buffer (and leave its values uninitialized, since they won’t be read) so that the data for each variable is in the same place as if all variables were allocated.
+-  In ``Mesh::PrepareSendSameLevel`` we only fill the send buffer (using ``BufferUtility::PackData``) if the variable is allocated, otherwise we simply skip that region of the buffer (and leave its values uninitialized, since they won't be read) so that the data for each variable is in the same place as if all variables were allocated.
 -  In ``Mesh::PrepareSendCoarseToFineAMR`` and
-   ``Mesh::PrepareSendFineToCoarseAMR`` we do the same as above, but instead of leaving regions of the buffer belonging to unallocated variables uninitialized, we fill them with zeros (using ``BufferUtility::PackZero``) since the target block may have the variable allocated even if the sender doesn’t (actually, I think this can only happen for fine-to-coarse and not for coarse-to-fine).
+   ``Mesh::PrepareSendFineToCoarseAMR`` we do the same as above, but instead of leaving regions of the buffer belonging to unallocated variables uninitialized, we fill them with zeros (using ``BufferUtility::PackZero``) since the target block may have the variable allocated even if the sender doesn't (actually, I think this can only happen for fine-to-coarse and not for coarse-to-fine).
--  In ``Mesh::FillSameRankFineToCoarseAMR`` when filling in the destination data, we write zeros if the fine source block doesn’t have the variable allocated.
+-  In ``Mesh::FillSameRankFineToCoarseAMR`` when filling in the destination data, we write zeros if the fine source block doesn't have the variable allocated.
 Whereas in ``Mesh::FillSameRankCoarseToFineAMR`` we make sure the source and destination blocks have the same allocation status for each variable